dwalleck/darylwalleck/content/post/why-i-fail-at-leetcode/index.md

 # Turning the Corner

-Since I was just sitting around and I definitely didn't want to touch a computer, I took my wife's advice and listened to audiobooks.
+Since I was just sitting around and definitely didn't want to touch a computer, I took my wife's advice and listened to audiobooks.
 There was one book in particular called *Self Compassion* that my wife had been begging me to read for years.
 The book's tagline started with "Stop beating yourself up", so it seemed like the medicine I needed.
 I'll save the details of my experiences with that book for another time.
-Still, one of the core concepts I walked away with was that beyond recognizing a thought or feeling and acknowledging it, anything more was just causing suffering, which has no good purpose.
-Something about the experience snapped my brain back into focus, and I knew what to do.
+Still, one of the core concepts I walked away with was that beyond recognizing a thought or feeling and acknowledging it, anything more was only causing suffering, which has no good purpose.
+Something about the experience snapped my brain back into focus, and I knew what I had to do.
 There had to be something valuable I could take away from this experience.

 # Being Curious